 Success on Reading Comprehension depends on your ability AND your exam plan.
 You will be required to read on a law school level, something that may, or may not, have been required of you in college or professional life.
 We discuss the strategy of developing a superior exam plan.
 We explore as well different tactics, e.g. reading the questions first, scanning the passage before diving in, passage selection order, which passages are likely to be approachable, etc.

 We explore these topics and many more.

 WEEKLY INDIVIDUAL 30 MINUTE PHONE CONSULTATION

-You may schedule a weekly 30 minute telephone/Zoom session each week.
+You may schedule a weekly 30 minute telephone/Zoom session for each of the first 12 weeks.
 This is your time.
 You supply the agenda and we go over what you want to cover.
-You will select a day of the week and time of day, we will schedule that time block as yours, and for the duration of the 12 week course you will be working one-on-one with Peter Gormanly, Esq., our company founder.
+You will select a day of the week and time of day, we will schedule that time block as yours, and for the duration of the 12 week course you will be working one-on-one with your attorney mentor.

 INTRODUCTION TO LEGAL WRITING - LAW SCHOOL STYLE

 Anthony Desiato, Esq., Director, J.D.
 Admissions, Pace Law School introduces you to the art of legal writing.
 The writing style expected of law school students is not what undergraduate students are accustomed to.
 Law School writing is based on the IRAC method (Issue-Rule-Analysis/Application-Conclusion) and Anthony guides you through the ins and outs of this generally unfamiliar approach.
 Over the course of this seminar, you will learn how to write like a law school student in advance of becoming a 1L!

 PACE LAW SCHOOL - PIPELINE TO ADMISSION - PROGRAM BENEFITS